M&M's: Color changes

 In 1976, Mars eliminated red-colored M&Ms because of health concerns over the dye amaranth (FD&C Red #2) that was a suspected carcinogen and they introduced the orange variety.
 Despite the fact that M&Ms never had contained the dye, this action was taken by Mars purely to avoid any concerns by worried consumers.
 Ten years later, a student at University of Tennessee, Paul Hethmon, started a joke campaign to reinstate red M&Ms that would eventually become a worldwide phenomenon.
 The red M&Ms variety was reintroduced as a result and the orange variety that had replaced them were kept in production.

-In Europe, red M&Ms contain the red dye carmine (E120, cochineal).
+In Europe, the red M&Ms contains red dye carmine (E120, cochineal).

-In early 1995, Mars ran a promotion in which consumers were invited to vote on which of blue, pink, or purple would replace the tan M&Ms. Blue was the winning color with 54% of the votes.
+Tan was replaced with blue in late 1995, following a promotion in which consumers were invited to vote on which of blue, pink, or purple would replace the tan M&Ms. Blue was the winning color with 54% of the votes.
 Consumers could vote by calling 1-800-fun-color.
 Ads for the new blue colors featured a plain and an almond blue M&M character.

 Red and Yellow were depicted as trying to do takes in the commercial by painting themselves blue where they appear on stage with B. B. King singing the blues, but the filmmakers had to cut the scene as they were not using the correct shade of blue proposed.
-Another version of the commercial featured Red and Yellow holding their breath to resemble the new blue M&Ms where Steven Weber sees the three M&M characters, Red, Yellow, and Blue; and one more version featuring Weber asking the blue M&M whether or not it had dived into the chocolate pool.
+Another version of the commercial featured Red and Yellow holding their breath to resemble the new blue M&Ms where Steven Weber sees the three M&M characters, Red, Yellow, and Blue.
+Another version featuring Weber asked the blue M&M whether or not it had dived into the chocolate pool.

-Tan was replaced in late 1995.